gayanhewa/review-api/README.md

     I have also hooked up a open route that will trigger the dataload asyncrhonously.

         ~
           GET /load?passcode=DATALOAD_PASS
         ~

  For the data loader to work properly we need to have the following env variables set

   - AIRPORT_DATALOAD

-    Path to the data load file , must be a local file path.
+    Path to the data load file , must be a remote file path.

   - DATALOAD_PASS